lukenicohen/wp-tag-priority/README.md

-# Tag Priority-status Flag
+# WordPress Tag Priority Flag

-This plugin replicates the functionality in the RadioTimes CMS, which enables authors to add 'priority' status to a given tag.
+This plugin enables an author to tell WordPress that a post has 'priority' in a given tag or other taxonomy.

 ## Adding priority status to a tag